 Santa Clara Employment Discrimination Attorneys

-As California’s largest employee-side law firms, we have the experience and resources to ensure that Santa Clara employees are adequately represented.
+As a statewide California employee-side law firm, we have the experience and resources to ensure that Santa Clara employees are adequately represented.
 Throughout every sector and covering employers with more than five employees, federal and state laws ensure that employees have the right to a safe, secure and fair workplace free from discrimination.
 If you have been the victim of employment discrimination at work, our attorneys are here to fight for you.
 With decades of collective experience and the resources to take on the largest corporations, our firm is well positioned to fight on behalf of all victims of employment discrimination based on Age (40 or over), Sex/Gender/Sexual Orientation, Religion, Mental or Physical Disability, Race, Ethnicity, Marital Status, National Origin/Ancestry, Medical Condition or Pregnancy.

-California Fair Employment and Housing Act (“FEHA”) and Title VII of the Civil Rights Act (“Title VII”) ensure that the above protected classes are not taken into consideration by employers when they render compensation, benefits or other employment-related decisions.
+California Fair Employment and Housing Act (“FEHA”) and Title VII of the Civil Rights Act (“Title VII”) ensure that the above-protected classes are not taken into consideration by employers when they render compensation, benefits or other employment-related decisions.

 FEHA applies to California employers with five or more employees.
-Recently, FEHA’s definition of what en employee is for the purposes of coverage expanded to include employees that do not work within the borders of California.
+Recently, FEHA’s definition of what an employee is for the purposes of coverage expanded to include employees that do not work within the borders of California.
 As long as there is one employee working in California, the total number may include the other out of state workers toward FEHA’s five employee threshold.
 In addition, workers do not have to be employees and may be unpaid interns or volunteers to add up to FEHA’s five workers requirement.
 Title VII applies to all employers that have 15 or more employees.
 There is also an interesting expansion to the enforcement ability of the Department of Fair Employment Housing (“DFEH”).
 Currently, DFEH regulators may act to prevent discrimination or harassment in the workplace even if such violations have not taken place yet.

 Our attorneys have a thorough understanding of the laws that govern civil rights violations, including Americans with Disabilities Act (“ADA”), Civil Rights Act, Age Discrimination in Employment Act (“ADEA”), Equal Pay Act (“EPA”) and California’s Fair Pay Act, Pregnancy Disability Leave (“PDL”) and the Family and Medical Leave Act (“FMLA”).
 Our careful application of the laws to our clients’ cases has led to us recovering more than $100 million in settlements and awards.